-The survey was open to everyone with the link and responses were collected anonymously.
-To reduce the risk of sampling bias (i.e. the survey being entered by a participant who does not have CPVT), we focused on specific CPVT populations when sharing the survey on social media.
-Furthermore, multiple checks were built into the survey verifying the CPVT diagnosis and asking participants to close the survey if they did not have CPVT.
-Dependencies were integrated into the survey to ensure the accuracy of critical responses to important questions (e.g. concerning the use of CPVT medication, if a participant selected 'no' to this question, Section 2 of the survey was not shown and instead a message prompted: 'If you don't use any CPVT medicine, please click the button 'Next' at the bottom of this page.
-If you do use CPVT medicine, click the button 'Previous' to correct your answer to question 16 of Part 1 (Do you use medication for CPVT?).').
-Because patients could have potentially received an invitation through multiple channels and therefore, accessed the survey twice, all survey entries with the same sex, current age, age at diagnosis, treating hospital, and age at first start of medication were manually checked for duplicate entries.
+21 The survey was open to everyone with the link and responses were collected anonymously.
+To reduce the

+1 CPVT medicine, click the button "Previous" to correct your answer to question 16 of Part 1 (Do you use 2 medication for CPVT?).").
+Because patients could have potentially received an invitation through multiple 3 channels and therefore, accessed the survey twice, all survey entries with the same sex, current age, age 4 at diagnosis, treating hospital and age at first start of medication were manually checked for duplicate 5 entries.
 The most recent duplicate entry was excluded.
-Lastly, we assessed whether the events reported by participants followed a feasible chronological pattern.
+Lastly, we assessed whether the events reported 6 by participants followed a feasible chronological pattern.